petarturukalo/micro-guitar-tuner/test/README.md

 one before HPS processing, and one after (see the [DSP](https://github.com/petarturukalo/micro-guitar-tuner/tree/main?tab=readme-ov-file#dsp) section in the top-level README for more info).

-Xtics are spaced at `plot.c:XTICS_INCR` Hz: to see more accurately the frequency of a peak, open the svg plot file in a browser and then left click the mouse to bring up the coordinate that the cursor is currently over, as in the following image.
+The xtics are spaced at 100 Hz: to see more accurately the frequency of a peak, open the svg plot file in a browser and then left click the mouse to bring up the coordinate that the cursor is currently over, as in the following image.

 ![TODO](../.images/G3-with-coord.png)